CDO court to handle cases vs Maute

 The CA in Mindanao is headed by Executive Justice Romulo Borja.
 It has three divisions and nine members.

-The tribunal said that arrested terrorists or those charged with violating RA 9372 should be detained at Camp Evangelista in Patag, Cagayan De Oro City.
-Court Administrator Jose Midas Marquez was directed to coordinate with the Commanding General of the Fourth Infantry Division to put in place “appropriate security measures.”
+The tribunal said that arrested terrorists or those charged with violating RA 9372 should be detained at Camp Evangelista in Patag, Cagayan de Oro City.
+Court Administrator Jose Midas Marquez was directed to coordinate with the Commanding General of the 4th Infantry Division to put in place “appropriate security measures.”

 Please follow our commenting guidelines.